volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 });

 // Outside of the block the current date is not mocked
 ```

 ## Summary

 Proper dates handling is one of the most complex parts of JavaScript.
-There are multiple things developers should remember when dealing with them.
+There are several things developers should remember about when dealing with them.

-But one of the most important, apart from not forgetting to add tests for the produced code, is not to use current, but mocked date inside of them.
+But one of the most important, apart from not forgetting to add tests for the produced code, is to use mocked date inside of them.

-[Mockdate](https://www.npmjs.com/package/mockdate) library provides an easy and reliable way to mock the current date in JavaScript.
+[Mockdate](https://www.npmjs.com/package/mockdate) library offers a simple and reliable way to mock the current date in JavaScript.